jessepav/lacygoill-wiki-backup/vim/command.md

     E121: Undefined variable: x˜

-You could  think that Vim would  stop iterating over  the buffers as soon  as an error is raised in one of them, because according to `:h :bufdo`:
+You could  think that Vim would  stop iterating over  the buffers as soon  as an error is given in one of them, because according to `:help :bufdo`:

    > When an error is detected on one buffer, further
    > buffers will not be visited.

-But in reality, an error stops `:bufdo` only when it's raised while visiting the next buffer, not when executing `cmd`:
+But in reality, an error stops `:bufdo`  only when it's given while visiting the next buffer, not when executing `cmd`:

     $ vim -Nu NONE +"bn|pu='text'|set hidden|bp|set nohidden|bufdo echo 'msg'" /tmp/file{1..3}